massimocaprinali/cloud-foundry-public/nodejs-updates.md

 The SDK for Node.js buildpack v3.15 provides IBM SDK for Node.js versions 4.8.3, 4.8.4, 6.11.3, 6.11.4, 8.3.0 and 8.6.0.
 The default is latest 6.x, so it is currently 6.11.4.

 ## September 20, 2017: Updated Node.js buildpack v3.14
 The SDK for Node.js buildpack v3.14 provides IBM SDK for Node.js versions 4.8.3, 4.8.4, 6.11.2, 6.11.3, 8.1.4 and 8.3.0.
 The default is latest 6.x, so it is currently 6.11.3.
-A buildpack bug that prevented Node.js apps from [shutting down gracefully](https://docs.cloudfoundry.org/devguide/deploy-apps/app-lifecycle.html#shutdown) was fixed in this release.
+A buildpack bug that prevented Node.js apps from [shutting down gracefully](https://docs.cloudfoundry.org/devguide/deploy-apps/app-lifecycle.html#shutdown){: external} was fixed in this release.

 ## July 26, 2017: Updated Node.js buildpack v3.13
 The SDK for Node.js buildpack v3.13 provides IBM SDK for Node.js versions 4.8.3, 4.8.4, 6.11.0, 6.11.1, 8.1.2 and 8.1.4.
 The default is latest 6.x, so it is currently 6.11.1.
 Please note that version 8 is available for testing but is not yet recommended for production.

 This buildpack contains updated Node.js versions which address recent security vulnerabilities found in Node.js.
 Users should update their applications to use the latest versions available and then restage the applications in {{site.data.keyword.cloud_notm}}.
-See <a href="http://www-01.ibm.com/support/docview.wss?uid=swg22006722">this security bulletin</a> for details on the CVE-2017-1000381 and CVE-2017-11499 fixes for Node.js security vulnerabilities.
+See [this security bulletin](http://www-01.ibm.com/support/docview.wss?uid=swg22006722){: external} for details on the CVE-2017-1000381 and CVE-2017-11499 fixes for Node.js security vulnerabilities.

 ## May 5, 2017: Updated Node.js buildpack v3.12
 The SDK for Node.js buildpack v3.12 provides IBM SDK for Node.js versions 0.12.17, 0.12.18, 4.8.0, 4.8.2, 6.10.0 and 6.10.2.
 The default is now changed from the latest 4.x to latest 6.x, so it is currently 6.10.2.
 Being a major version change, this could affect apps that are relying on the default.
-See [Node.js version long-term support and the SDK for Node.js buildpack](https://www.ibm.com/blogs/bluemix/2016/11/node-version-support-and-sdk-buildpack/) for more information about how to avoid any problems.
+See [Node.js version long-term support and the SDK for Node.js buildpack](https://www.ibm.com/blogs/bluemix/2016/11/node-version-support-and-sdk-buildpack/){: external} for more information about how to avoid any problems.

 In addition to the new runtimes, this release contains a buildpack bug fix an issue with the App Management Health Center handler and Node.js versions 6.9.5 and 6.10.0.